Exploiting User Mobility for WiFi RTT Positioning: A Geometric Approach: Field Experiments

 We use the algorithm in \cite{Kang2015} to obtain the heading direction changes $\{\theta_n\}$ (see Fig. \ref{Fig:Quantization} as an example).
 As shown in Fig. \ref{Fig:Quantization}, we consider $\theta_n\in \{0$, $\frac{\pi}{2}$, $\pi$, $\frac{3\pi}{2}\}$, assuming that the user's moving direction only has finite choices depending on the surrounding arrangement (i.e., road, wall and et al.).
 Its effect is discussed in the sequel.

-Two benchmarks are considered.
+Three benchmarks are considered.
 The first one is based on raw RTT measurements without bias compensation for a conventional multilateration method, such as \emph{linear least square-reference selection} (LLS-RS) \cite{LLS_RS2008}.
-For the second one, compensated RTT measurements are utilized for a {multilateration} method but TA is not applied.
-We use the Euclidean distance of estimated positioning to ground-truth locations to represent a positioning error, i.e., $\norm{\boldsymbol{p}_n^*-\boldsymbol{p}_n}$.
+For the second one, compensated RTT measurements are utilized for a {multilateration} method, but TA is not applied. {The third one is an EKF-based algorithm in \cite{Sun2020}, which is operated based on $\delta^2$ and $\sigma^2$ representing the scaling factors of estimated positions from PDR and WiFi, respectively.
+We manually optimize these parameters and set them as $\delta^2=0.8$ and $\sigma^2=0.2$.
+For a fair comparison, the RTT bias of each AP is compensated using our algorithm. } We use the Euclidean distance of estimated positioning to ground-truth locations to represent a positioning error, i.e., $\norm{\boldsymbol{p}_n^*-\boldsymbol{p}_n}$.